The real estate market is once again booming.

-If you are into real estate, a good marketing strategy will help your target audience to find you and, above all, to trust you.
+If you are into real estate, a good marketing strategy will help your target audience to find you and trust you.

 Even if you work in real estate transactions for investors, trust is a prerequisite, since the amounts of money that are handled are serious stuff.

-Marketing in this sector, as in every other sector, is vital to make your business well known, get more customers and create a brand.
+Marketing in Real Estate, as in every other industry, is vital to get more customers and create brand awareness.

-Obviously photos are very important for this type of business but so is the overall feeling prospects get when landing on your page.
+Images of properties are very important but so is the overall feeling prospects get when landing on your page.

-Don’t put too many photos and calls to action on the landing page (whether it is your home page or a data capture page, such as a mailing list).
+Don’t put too many calls to action on your home page.

 According to a study carried out by Ofcom in 2017, mobile phones have already surpassed all other devices when it comes to connecting to the Internet.

-If you don’t have the means to make professional videos of each property, what can help you attract more customers and generate a connection with them is to upload a video of you or a member of your team talking about the company.
+If you don’t have the means to make professional videos of each property, you can upload a video of you or a member of your team talking about the company.

-What motivates you, why you like what you do and how you can help potential customers find their perfect home, investment or location.
+Explain how you can help prospects find their perfect home, investment or neighbourhood.

-Video, as we’ve seen, generates greater trust and more organic traffic to your website.
+Video generates trust and more organic traffic to your website.

-Facebook, YouTube and Instagram are the ideal channels to show photos and videos of properties.
-It is highly advisable to add short but effective descriptions of the benefits and details of each of them.
+Facebook, YouTube, LinkedIn and Instagram are the ideal channels to show images and videos of properties.

-It can also be very positive to occasionally make Facebook Live videos and Instagram stories talking about an especially attractive property directly from the spot.
+Post Facebook and Instagram stories talking about an especially attractive property directly from the spot.

-People that follow you on social media may not be thinking about buying a property at this moment, but everyone likes to look at nice houses, and then when it’s time to buy they’ll think about your company.
+Your social media followers may not be thinking about buying, selling or renting a property at this moment but when the time comes they’ll think about your company.

 Work on your emails

-If you already have a contact list you can make infinite use of it by sending periodic emails.
+If you already have a mailing list you can make infinite use of it by sending periodic emails.

-Think about content that will attract attention and be useful.
+Think about content that attracts attention and is useful.

-Refine your links and titles using long-tail keywords, that is, those longer and more specific keywords.
+Refine your links and titles using long-tail keywords – those longer and more specific keywords.